 The company is run by the Utah Higher Education Assistance Authority.
 They work with students from all around the United States to help these borrowers by providing them services to repay their federal student loans.
-They aim not only to provide finances for higher education but also educate borrowers to save and borrow wisely.
+They aim not only to provide finances for higher education but also to educate borrowers to save and borrow wisely.

 List of contents